naveenvalecha/fb_likebox/README.txt

 Simple module that provides a block with the latest updates from Facebook for the provided account.
-It is based on the likebox social plugin: http://developers.facebook.com/docs/reference/plugins/like-box/ The widget settings are configurable for users with 'admin facebook widget settings' permission.
+It is based on the likebox social plugin: http://developers.facebook.com/docs/reference/plugins/like-box/ The widget settings are configurable for users with 'admin facebook widget settings' permission

 -- REQUIREMENTS --